 The Berkley Center for Religion, Peace, and World Affairs, and the World Faiths Development Dialogue hosted a discussion bringing together practitioners, policy makers, and academics to examine the complex intersection of development, religion, policy and practice in the newly independent Republic of South Sudan.

 A summary report of the meeting is available here

 Ian Bannon is currently Country Director for Sudan at the World Bank.
 Prior to this, he was Sector Manager of the Post Conflict and Social Development Unit in the Africa Region of the World Bank and manager of the Conflict Prevention and...

-Jok Madut Jok is a senior fellow at the United States Institute for Peace, as well as a fellow of the Rift Valley Institute and a professor of African studies in the department of history at Loyola Marymount University in California.
-Jok was born...
+Jok Madut Jok is an undersecretary in South Sudan's Ministry of Culture and Heritage, as well as a professor of African studies in the department of History at Loyola Marymount University in California and executive director of the Sudd Institute....

 Andrew Natsios is an executive professor and Scowcroft Institute Fellow at the Bush School of Government and Public Service at Texas A&M University for the 2012-2013 academic year.
 A leading practitioner in the field of development, he previously...